mikemayster/m2m-folio/README.md

 You simply need to edit some simple `json` files to change the content of your portfolio, there will be one for every section.<br/>
-In the home page you will have three sections( About me/Greeting, Skills layer and Career timeline) Please do not remove credits from the footer one :)
+In the home page you will have three sections( About me/Greeting, Skills layer and Career timeline)

 ### :newspaper: Home